HexRoy/Minecraft-HideAndSeek-Plugin/README.md

 - checkPosition method to check and adjust player position when using /sg:
   - Position lowered if flying in air until ground level
   - Position raised if in the ground until ground level

+### Changes
+- Disables mob spawns when /sg is used
+- Enables mob spawns after game is over
+- Fireworks are launched from all role:hiders based on the Timer_Denominator field

 -----------